arnavc16/Sales_Churn_Analysis/README.md

 3. Run the Jupyter notebook churn.ipynb in the notebooks/ directory.

-Usage
+## Usage
-Open the churn.ipynb notebook and run the cells sequentially to reproduce the analysis.
+1. Open the churn.ipynb notebook and run the cells sequentially to reproduce the analysis.
-View the Power BI dashboard using Power BI Desktop.
+2. View the Power BI dashboard using Power BI Desktop.
-The dashboard file and the PDF report can be found in the docs/ directory.
+3. The dashboard and PDF reports can be found in the docs/ directory.

-Results and Insights
+## Results and Insights
-The Random Forest model was the most accurate in predicting customer churn.
+- The Random Forest model was the most accurate in predicting customer churn.
-Customers with short tenure, high monthly charges, and no contract are more likely to churn.
+- Customers with short tenure, high monthly charges, and no contract are more likely to churn.
-The Power BI dashboard provides interactive insights into customer behavior and churn patterns.
+- The Power BI dashboard provides interactive insights into customer behavior and churn patterns.

-References
+## References
-Telco Customer Churn Dataset
+- Telco Customer Churn Dataset
-Scikit-learn Documentation
+- Scikit-learn Documentation
-Power BI Documentation
+- Power BI Documentation

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.